d-khan/assembly/Syllabus-Honors.md

 > The Honest Academic Conduct policy can be found in Board of Trustees Policy, BP 5500, Student Rights, Responsibilities, Campus Safety and Administrative Due Process posted on the District website at:
 <https://www.sdccd.edu/docs/District/procedures/Student%20Services/AP%203100_03.pdf>

+## __Sustainability__
+Miramar College is committed to sustainability in our classrooms and on campus.
+To minimize paper use, please consider whether a document can be shared digitally rather than printed.
+When a document must be printed, decrease margins to 0.8” and print on both sides of the paper.

+You are encouraged to bring reusable drink containers to school (and fill them at the water dispensers located around campus).
+For single-use packaging, please use the recycle bins for plastics, paper, cans, and cardboard.

+Thank you for doing your part to conserve resources in your academic life and keeping our campus environment clean.

 ____
 Last updated on Jan 2024